Evaluating the Correctness of Inference Patterns Used by LLMs for Judgment: Experiments

+In this subsection, we visualized the interaction patterns on specific legal cases, and identified potential representation flaws of LLMs.
+While not exhaustive, let us introduce three common types of potential representation flaws frequently observed in LLMs: (1) making judgments using the behavior of incorrect entities, (2) making judgments influenced by identity-based discrimination, and (3) making judgments based on semantically irrelevant phrases.
+Due to the limit of the page number, we analyzed legal cases of the first and second types, and put results of the third type in~\cref{sec:case_3}.
+We tested legal LLMs SaulLM and BAI-Law make judgments on legal cases in the CAIL2018 dataset~\cite{xiao2018cail2018}.
+For the SaulLM-7B-Instruct model, we translated the Chinese legal cases into English and performed the analyses on the translated cases to enable fair comparisons.

-\textbf{Problem 2: making judgments based on incorrect entity matching.} Despite the high accuracy of legal LLMs in predicting judgment results, we found that a considerable ratio of the confidence score $v(\mathbf{x})$ was mistakenly attributed to interactions on criminal actions made by incorrect entities.
-In other words, the LLM mistakenly used the criminal action of a person (entity) to make judgment on another unrelated person (entity).
-To evaluate the impact of such incorrect entity matching on both the SaulLM-7B-Instruct and BAI-Law-13B models, we annotated tokens for criminal actions of unrelated entities as the \textit{forbidden tokens} in $\mathcal{F}$.
-These forbidden tokens should not influence the judgment for the unrelated entity.
+\textbf{Case 1: making judgments based on incorrect entities' actions.} Despite the high accuracy of legal LLMs in predicting judgment results, we observed that the legal LLMs used a significant portion of interaction patterns that were mistakenly attributed to criminal actions made by incorrect entities.
+In other words, the legal LLMs mistakenly used the criminal action of a person (entity) to make judgment on another unrelated person (entity).
+To evaluate the impact of such incorrect entity matching on both the SaulLM and BAI-Law models, we engaged legal experts to annotate misleading phrases that described incorrect defendant as the \textit{forbidden phrases} in $\mathcal{F}$.
+These forbidden phrases should not influence the legal judgment for the target defendant.

-\cref{Fig:entity_error} illustrates the test of the SaulLM-7B-Instruct model on the legal case, which showed \textit{Andy bit Charlie, committing an assault, and then Bob hit Charlie with a shovel, leading to murder}.
-Because tokens such as ``\textit{hit},'' ``\textit{with a shovel},'' ``\textit{injuring},'' and ``\textit{death}'' described Bob’s actions and consequences without a direct relationship with Andy.
-Thus, these tokens were annotated as forbidden tokens in $\mathcal{F}$.
-However, we observed that although the SaulLM-7B-Instruct model had used $s^{\text{reliable}} = 21.5\%$ reliable interactions between relevant tokens, such as ``\textit{bit}'' and ``\textit{slightly injured},'' it also modeled a significant number of unreliable interactions containing forbidden tokens ``\textit{death}'' and ``\textit{with a shovel}.''
-However, if we removed these two forbidden tokens for criminal actions of Bob, then the confidence of the judgment of Andy would be significantly affected.
-This was an obvious representation flaw of the SaulLM-7B-Instruct model.

-In comparison, given the same legal case, the BAI-LAW-13B model encoded a ratio of $s^{\text{reliable}} = 22.6\%$ reliable interaction effects, which was a bit higher than a ratio of $s^{\text{reliable}} = 21.5\%$ reliable interactions effects encoded by the SaulLM-7B-Instruct model.
-In this case, both models primarily relied on unreliable interactions, including forbidden tokens that related to Bob's criminal actions, to make judgment on Andy.
-For example, the SaulLM-7B-Instruct model used the AND interaction \emph{w.r.t.} the unrelated action $S=\{$``\textit{with a shovel}''$\}$ to contribute 0.93, and the BAI-Law-13B model used the AND interaction $S=\{$``\textit{death}''$\}$ to contribute $-$0.43.
-This suggested that both legal LLMs handled judgment-related tokens in a local manner, without accurately matching criminal actions with entities.
-Additional examples of making judgments based on incorrect entity matching are provided in~\cref{appx:incorrect_entity_matching}.